Lightning Polar

 Run polar by executing it on your machine.
 This will launch the Polar user interface from where you can launch a new network.

-We can start the network by clicking on “Start” on the top right corner, which will load the Bitcoin and LND nodes.
+We can start the network by clicking on “Start” on the top right corner, which will load the Bitcoin and Lightning nodes.
 Once our network and nodes are running, we can click on one of our Lightning nodes and deposit funds into it.
 This will trigger our regtest Bitcoin node to mine regtest-Bitcoin in the background and transfer them to the internal wallet of our node.

 Lightning Polar will expose the connection information for all your Bitcoin, LND and Taproot Assets clients.
 You are able to launch a terminal and interact with these clients directly, or right-click on any node and see its logs.